Skip to main content

 Spring Lake

-Spring Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade.
+Spring Lake grades an F: water clarity, phosphorus, and chlorophyll-a all rate poorly, placing it among the most stressed lakes monitored in Wisconsin.
 The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.

-The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
+A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake bottoms out at 22 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 At 60 acres, Spring Lake sits below the Wisconsin median: a small water where shoreline activity has an outsized effect on water quality.
-Spring Lake sits at rank 6 of 9 in Ozaukee County, in the lower half of the local distribution.
+Within the 9 graded lakes of Ozaukee County, Spring Lake sits at rank 7, near the bottom of the county list.

 Spring Lake carries an invasive watermilfoil record — boat-launch decontamination and shoreline care matter more here than at uninfested lakes.
 The fishery is bass-led, with 3 documented species across the lake's records.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.